andriybogachev/EventViewerLogCleaner/README.md

-# Clear Event Logs (English)
+# Event Logs Clean Application (English)

-Clear Event Logs is a Windows program that allows you to clear all event logs on your system.
+Event Logs Clean Application is a Windows program that allows you to clear all event logs on your system.
 It features a user-friendly graphical interface that lets you monitor the progress of the clearing process and view lists of cleared logs.

 ## Features